markuspg/WebcamDisplay/README.md

 # WebcamDisplay
-A small tool to show webcams for Labcontrol.
+*WebcamDisplay* is a small tool intended to display a laboratory's webcams for *Labcontrol*.

+*WebcamDisplay* needs and takes only one argument, the to be displayed webcam's URL.